Last updated on September 16th, 2023 at 06:26 am

 Is it possible to climb to the location of the disc and play behind it?
 A very tricky question.
 When the rule is not in effect, the card members will decide.
 And in my experience most people will not force another player to play their lie if it is in a tree.
 But if the two-meter rule is in effect, you do not have that option, as it dictates you move the lie directly below where it is.
 In this sense, the 2 meter rule saves you from playing some tricky lies.

-The rule is very clear that when a disc lands two meters above the playing surface, the player can continue playing from underneath the playing surface.
-With all the confusion and drama surrounding the rule, it was not surprising that the PDGA has changed the status of this rule from regular to optional.
+The rule states that when a disc lands two meters above the playing surface, the player can continue from below it.
+Due to confusion and drama, the PDGA has changed the rule’s status from regular to optional.

 Why is the two-meter rule controversial?